Recent Posts

 - Trauma or abuse

-Making certain comments or exhibiting certain behaviors can often indicate a strong likelihood of someone considering suicide.
+Making certain comments or exhibiting certain behaviors can often indicate a strong likelihood that someone is considering suicide.

 Watch for someone who is: